fabasoad/sarif-to-slack/etc/sarif-to-slack.api.md

 // Warnings were encountered during analysis:
 //
-// src/types.ts:145:3 - (ae-forgotten-export) The symbol "SarifOptions" needs to be exported by the entry point index.d.ts
+// src/types.ts:143:3 - (ae-forgotten-export) The symbol "SarifOptions" needs to be exported by the entry point index.d.ts
+// src/types.ts:146:3 - (ae-forgotten-export) The symbol "Color" needs to be exported by the entry point index.d.ts
+// src/types.ts:146:3 - (ae-forgotten-export) The symbol "ColorOptions" needs to be exported by the entry point index.d.ts

 ```